 We have partnered with TurboVote to provide you with the information and materials you need to vote in every election from local to presidential.

-TurboVote allows you to easily register to vote online, verify or update your voter registration, request an absentee ballot form by mail, and sign up for text and/or email election reminders.
-You can learn more about this service by visiting TurboVote here.
+TurboVote is a free service, that allows you to easily register to vote online, verify or update your voter registration, request an absentee ballot form by mail, and sign up for text and/or email election reminders.

 Note: You can only be registered at one address at a time

 - Every state has a different voter registration deadline.
-Find your states voter registration deadline here.
-The deadline to register to vote in Massachusetts is August 19th for the Primary and October 19th for the General Election
+Find your states voter registration deadline here or view this list from Democracy Works

 - Uncertain whether or not you have registered before?
 Verify your voter registration status here